testmonitor/laravel-accountable/README.md

 ## Examples

-Setup your model and make sure an authenticated user is present.
+Setup your model and make sure you are authenticated.

 Create a project and show the name of the user that created it: